SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 High Judge chosen from among the council to barter treaties with the larger lands of humans.
-The larger folk seldom take the smaller ones seriously, and even in their own towns and villages the phrase “Out of the way Speck!” can easily be heard.
+The larger folk seldom take the smaller ones seriously, and even in their own towns and villages the phrase "Out of the way Speck!" can easily be heard.
 Few humans give the smaller race's great city much thought, but within its stunted rooms and narrow alleys many secrets still linger.
 Tarsis Elon: The last of the four fortresses to fall, it suffered the